Is your ‘About Page’ lame or lackluster? Does it need a little sprucing up?

 But there’s no reason for you to get stuck, as well.

 I’ve learned A LOT along the way and I’m here to help you avoid the same fate.
-So here’s 5 tips on how to glam up your ‘About Page’ to make it more fun and interesting to your readers.
+So here are 5 tips on how to glam up your ‘About Page’ to make it more fun and interesting to your readers.

 1. Add a video.